gauthk6/cse15l-lab-reports/lab3.md

         overall population of severe sepsis patients with no end-point of less sepsis-induced death, potentially less mortality in severe sepsis.
 The treatment efficacy and

+In general, it seems that the ```grep -w``` command is used to search for whole word matches in a given text.
+When used with the ```-w ```option, grep will only match lines that contain the exact word specified, rather than partial matches within other words as we have seen earlier in prior lectures/labs.